fiofury1/django-skeleton-docker/README.md

 3. Set up PostgreSQL user and local Postgres database.
 4. Create an .env file in project root (or load environment variables in another way).
 5. Update Database settings (in .env).
+6. Create Django Admin superuser
-6. Update Django Admin URL (for security) (in project urls.py).
+7. Update Django Admin URL (for security) (in project urls.py).
-7. Update Time Zone as needed (in settings.py).
+8. Update Time Zone as needed (in settings.py).
-8. Update Email Settings (in .env).
+9. Update Email Settings (in .env).
-9. Update Allowed Hosts (in settings.py).
+10. Update Allowed Hosts (in settings.py).
-10. Add 'staticfiles' directory in root of project (or run `$ python manage.py collectstatic` and directory will be created)
+11. Add 'staticfiles' directory in root of project (or run `$ python manage.py collectstatic` and directory will be created)
-11. Customize:
+12. Customize:
      - Project level README.md to describe project.
      - Home Page Title and Heading.
 Obviously, also delete the header about Django-Skeleton.